 No standard uniform is required.
-However, students must wear suitable attire (girls are not permitted to wear tops which reveal midriffs) and gym shoes acceptable for athletic use (no platform tennis shoes or flip flops).
+However, students must wear clothing following dress guidelines and gym shoes acceptable for athletic use (no platform tennis shoes, crocs or flip flops).

-Safety Drills
+Emergency Drills

 Pennsylvania state code annual safety drills including fire, intruder, and weather emergency, to educate students as to what they are expected to do during emergencies.
 Board Policy 705.